FIRST-Tech-Challenge/ftcdocs/docs/source/hardware_and_software_configuration/configuring/getting_started/getting-started.rst

 If you are using a Control Hub, you do not need to make any additional connections.
-You simply need to make sure that the Control Hub is powered on and paired to the Driver Station.
+You simply need to make sure that the Control Hub is powered on and paired to the Operator Console.

-Creating a Configuration File Using the Driver Station
+Creating a Configuration File Using the Operator Console
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Although the configuration file needs to reside on the Robot Controller, for this tutorial we will use the Driver Station app to create the configuration file remotely.
-The Driver Station can be used to create a configuration file for a Control Hub or for an Android smartphone Robot Controller.
+Although the configuration file needs to reside on the Robot Controller, for this tutorial we will use the Operator Console app to create the configuration file remotely.
+The Operator Console can be used to create a configuration file for a Control Hub or for an Android smartphone Robot Controller.

-Creating a Configuration File on the Robot Controller using the Driver Station Instructions
+Creating a Configuration File on the Robot Controller using the Operator Console Instructions
 -------------------------------------------------------------------------------------------

 1. Touch the three vertical dots in the upper right hand corner of